nishitnshah/ThingsToDo/README.md

 # ThingsToDo
 List of things to do.
-This app allows you to create list of task you need to get done and allows to set alarm for it too!
+This app allows you to create list of task you need to get done, specify the due date and priority.
+It colors the items and date based on priority specified by user.

 Submitted by: Nishit Shah